The 5 Stocks Dragging The FTSE 100 Down

 “A Kamala Harris victory would have probably been better received in Europe.”

-President-elect Donald Trump’s decisive win resulted in a U.S. stock market rally as investors reacted positively to the promise of widespread deregulation.
+President-elect Trump’s decisive win resulted in a U.S. stock market rally as investors reacted positively to the promise of widespread deregulation.

 A subsequent rise in the dollar has had a mixed effect on UK stock markets.
-Some dollar-earning stocks in the FTSE 100 like Shell SHEL has prospered, while more domestically focused stocks reporting in pound sterling like housebuilders have struggled with the currency headwind.
+Some dollar-earning stocks in the FTSE 100 like Shell SHEL have prospered, while more domestically focused stocks reporting in pound sterling like housebuilders have struggled with the currency headwind.

-Trump’s promise to place tariffs of between 10% and 20% on all goods coming into the U.S. —and tariffs as high as 60% on all products imported from China—has shaken Europe’s markets, which fear the inflationary effects of protectionism.
+Trump’s promise to place tariffs of between 10% and 20% on all goods coming into the U.S.—and tariffs as high as 60% on all products imported from China—has shaken Europe’s markets, which fear the inflationary effects of protectionism.

 “Europe is the US’ largest trade partner.
 But for the most part, we have escaped any issues with him.
 Nearly all his tariffs previously were aimed at China,” Field says.